popgendad/libpbwt/README.md

 ### match_t

-The `match_t` data type stores match coordinates found within the pbwt in a linked list.
+The `match_t` data type stores match coordinates found within the pbwt in an interval tree.
+The interval tree can be easily searched for coverage and depth.
 The `match_t` type is declared as

 ```c
 typedef struct _match